Avoid The Missing Tooth Clause

 We only know of one dental insurance that does not have a missing tooth clause.
 That is right.
 It will cover the replacement of missing teeth for any teeth missing PRIOR to coverage starting.

 However, the replacement of missing teeth is a major service.
-This policy has a 12 month waiting period on major services.
+This policy has a 12 month waiting period for major services.

 Nevertheless, it will cover the replacement of a missing tooth or teeth once this 12 month period is met.